-Water-level responses during 2006 at the Hebgen Park well (fig. 5-3) were similar to those seen in prior years.
-Water levels begin to rise during the late spring and continue through the fall, which coincides with both summer precipitation and lawn watering of the park.
+Water-level responses during 2007 at the Hebgen Park well (fig. 5-3) were similar to those seen in prior years.
+Water levels begin to rise during the late spring and continue through the fall, which coincides with both summer precipitation and lawn watering of the park grass.
 Precipitation, or the lack of, does not appear to influence water levels once they begin to rise in the spring.
 Since the water-level rise extends into the fall and early winter, it is probable that a portion of the increase in water level is due to lawn watering in addition to precipitation.
-The water level in this well increased almost 3-ft during 2006.
-Since monitoring began at this site, water levels have increased over 4-ft.
+The water level in this well increased 1.4 ft during 2007.
+Since monitoring began at this site, water levels have increased over 5.5 ft.

 The water-level hydrograph for the Parrott Park well is shown on figure 5-4, along with monthly precipitation totals.
 Water levels declined during most of 2002 before leveling off and rising during December of 2002.
 The 2003 water levels and trends were similar to those of 2000 and 2001; however 2004 water levels did not show the same level of response to precipitation.
-Water levels declined for most of 2004 before rising almost 3.5-ft the last two months of the year.
+Water levels declined for most of 2004 before rising almost 3.5 ft the last two months of the year.
 The rise that occurred the last 2 months of 2004 is not related to either precipitation events or lawn irrigation.
 Water levels at this site continued to rise throughout 2005 and 2006 regardless of precipitation trends.
-The greater than 6-ft water-level rise for 2006 is unlike any other site (with the exception of Belmont Well #1) outside the East Camp bedrock system.
+Water levels continued to rise during the first two months of 2007 before declining for the next four months.
+Water levels began to rise again in July before leveling off in October and declining the remainder of the year.